 Frequently Asked Questions

 A great time to play Christmas Bears is in the morning as you make breakfast.
 If you are new here, I like to call these activities Breakfast Invitations.
 A Breakfast Invitation is a simple way to welcome your child into play as you begin your day.
 You can read all about Breakfast Invitations on the F&Q page.
-Breakfast Invitations will plant the seed for play into your child to begin the morning off with intention.
+Breakfast Invitations will plant the seed for play into your child to start the morning with intention.

 Green and red are traditional favorites.
 I also like to include blue and white to lighten a winter scene.